ZBok/BetterVanillaPirates/readme.txt

 WIP

-Overall goal is to make combat in Human space much more interesting and challenging in the mid-late game.
+Overall goal is to make combat jobs/missions in Human space more varied, interesting and challenging in the mid to late game.
+Also to add the Kestrel, and alien tech outfitted pirates, to missions, ambient fleets (both pirate and others) and bounty hunter fleets as the player progresses.

-No new weapons/ships are added, all the content here is made from vanilla.
+No new weapons/ships are added, just new missions/jobs, pirate Kestrels, new pirate fleet and outfit combinations.

 I made this because: